 What is no-fault insurance?

 Back in the 1980s, before no-fault insurance, when two vehicles were in an accident, the respective insurance companies would battle it out to determine who was at fault and who had to pay the claim.
-This was costly for Ontario, messy, and aggravating for drivers who just wanted their claim paid.
+This was costly for Ontarians, and it was aggravating for drivers who just wanted their claim paid.
+Imagine discovering that sore neck after a car accident needed full-blown medical rehabilitation only to hear that your insurance company was still unable to pay out several months later.

-Essentially, no-fault insurance in Ontario is that in the event of a collision, all drivers involved will process individual claims through their own insurance companies to get coverage for damages and injuries.
-It’s a system that has prioritized the claims process for drivers who need reimbursement so that people aren’t kept waiting.
+Essentially, no-fault insurance in Ontario is that in the event of an accident (without or without collision coverage), all drivers involved will process individual claims through their own insurance companies to get coverage for damages and injuries.
+It’s a system that has prioritized the claims process for drivers who need reimbursement so that the drivers aren’t kept waiting.

-The same applies to any injured passengers: they go through their own insurance for coverage.
+The same applies to any injured passengers with accident benefits coverage: they go through their own insurance for coverage.
 In the case where a passenger doesn’t have insurance, he or she can use the insurance company of the driver involved.
+This is handy for secondary drivers, or if young drivers are in their mom’s car during a collision.

 How insurance companies determine fault